Flimmykins/Flimmykins.github.io/README.md

 # Flimmykins.github.io
-This is my awful site where I try to learn html and stuff.
+hi, this is my awful site where I try to mess and learn html and stuff.